w3f/polkadot-wiki/docs/general/ledger.md

 your computer or the internet.
 The private keys will not be exposed even if you connect your Ledger device via USB to your computer.

-Ledger devices are hierarchical deterministic wallets (HD wallets), that is:
+Ledger devices are hierarchical deterministic wallets (HD wallets), where:

 - _Deterministic_ means that only one seed phrase generates all the accounts for different blockchain networks.